mavenraven/forecast/README.md

 ## Limitations and Future Enhancements

-There are number of limitations and known issues:
+There are a number of limitations and known issues:

 * The chosen geocoding API doesn't work very well.
 For example, `34343` is mapped to Denver, but it's actually in Sarasota, FL.
-In a real project, I would use Google's geocoding API, but I didn't to use any service that required a credit card or have more of a surface area than just geocoding.
+In a real project, I would use Google's geocoding API, but I didn't to use any service that required a credit card or have more of a surface area than geocoding to avoid any possibility of surprise bills.

 * Similarly, none of the free weather APIs that I tested were that great.
 The one that I settled on (`api.weather.gov`) doesn't offer the daily high / low, for example.